 - In August 2023, the Company reported a gold sale from the Bachelor Mill cleanup process.
 The Company has recovered 630 ounces of gold to date generating revenue of CAN\$1.6 million.
 Gold recovery efforts continue at the mill and the Company expects further revenue in the coming months. - On July 19, 2023, The Company announced that the Ministère des Ressources Naturelles et des Forêts ("MRNF") has authorized access to the forests and roads, consequently, exploration activities can restart.
-The Company will resume its activities gradually while following all guidelines in force.
-In addition, following the Annual General Meeting of the Company, the Board of directors (the "Board") has appointed Mr. Normand Champigny as lead independent director of the Board. - On June 15, 2023, the Company announced election results of its 2023 annual general meeting held on June 14, 2023 ("2023 AGM"), representing its fiscal year ended 2022. - On June 5, 2023, the Company provided an update on the forest fires in the Eeyou Istchee James Bay region, where the Company's projects and infrastructures are located.
+The Company resumed its activities gradually while following all guidelines in force.
+In addition, following the 2023 Annual General Meeting of the Company, the Board appointed Mr. Normand Champigny as lead independent director of the Board. - On June 15, 2023, the Company announced election results of its AGM held on June 14, 2023, representing its fiscal year ended 2022. - On June 5, 2023, the Company provided an update on the forest fires in the Eeyou Istchee James Bay region, where the Company's projects and infrastructures are located.
 With the wildfires that are active in a large part of Quebec, particularly near the city of Lebel-sur-Quévillon, the MRNF has modified the ban of forest access on Crown land and closure of roads.
-Following that directive, Bonterra stopped its exploration activities and evacuated safely all personnel.

-- On May 3, 2023, congratulated Osisko Mining Inc. ("Osisko") and Gold Fields Limited ("Gold Fields") on their recent joint venture agreement announcement for the Windfall gold project in Quebec, Canada.
+Following that directive, Bonterra stopped its exploration activities and evacuated safely all personnel. - On May 3, 2023, congratulated Osisko and Gold Fields Limited on their recent joint venture agreement announcement for the Windfall gold project in Quebec, Canada.
 The 50/50 joint venture represents a significant investment of C\$1.2 billion and will bring together the mine building and operating experience of a senior gold producer with the potential of a promising gold project.
-The Windfall gold project is one of Canada's largest undeveloped gold projects and is located approximately 15 kilometers ("km") from Bonterra's Gladiator and Barry gold projects. - On May 1, 2023, the Company announced more results from the now completed infill and expansion drilling campaign at the Barry underground project and provided exploration updates.
-The Company plans to continue regional exploration at Panache South and Barry North-East properties. - On March 27, 2023, the Company provided an update on the Duke property joint venture drill program and to announced more results from the now completed infill drilling campaign at the Barry underground project. - On February 24, 2023, the Company provided operational updates and launched an exploration program of 3,300 metres ("m") at the Duke Property with joint venture ("JV") partner Osisko.
-The Company has completed the transition from processing most assays at its wholly owned laboratory to an external laboratory, resulting in a significant reduction in fixed expenses.
+The Windfall gold project is one of Canada's largest undeveloped gold projects and is located approximately 15 kilometers ("km") from Bonterra's Gladiator and Barry gold projects.

+- On May 1, 2023, the Company announced more results from the now completed infill and expansion drilling campaign at the Barry underground project and provided exploration updates.
+The Company plans to continue regional exploration at Panache South and Barry North-East properties. - On March 27, 2023, the Company provided an update on the Duke property joint venture ("Duke JV") drill program and to announced more results from the now completed infill drilling campaign at the Barry underground project. - On February 24, 2023, the Company provided operational updates and launched an exploration • program of 3,300 metres ("m") at the Duke JV in partnerhip with Osisko.
+Also, the Company has completed the transition from processing most assays at its wholly owned laboratory to an external laboratory, resulting in a significant reduction in fixed expenses.
 The Company has also entered into an agreement for the rental of the Bachelor camp with the main contractor in charge of the construction of the proposed Kuikuhaacheu hydroelectric power transmission line from the Waswanipi substation to the Windfall gold project.
-The Company announced it has decided to pause the infill drill program and engineering work related to the Barry underground deposit due to the challenging inflationary pressures related to project development, specifically in northern Quebec.
+The Company announced it has decided to pause the infill drill program and engineering work related to the Barry underground deposit due to the challenging inflationary pressures related to project development, specifically in northern Ouebec.
 Geological interpretation will continue at both the Barry and Gladiator deposits throughout the year.
-The Company renewed its focus on regional exploration across the Company's 38,050 hectares ("ha") land package, with two drill rigs, averaging about 1,400 m per month.
-This drill program will be focused primarily in the Urban-Barry property and to a lesser extent, the Bachelor property.
-An airborne geophysical survey will also be conducted at Bachelor to identify optimal exploration targets.

-O2 2023 EXPLORATION UPDATES AND OUTLOOK FOR 2023
+Q3 2023 EXPLORATION UPDATES AND OUTLOOK FOR 2023